 3. Audubon Aquarium of the Americas (New Orleans, Louisiana)

 The Audubon Aquarium of the Americas reopened in 2006 after repairing the devastating damage incurred when Hurricane Katrina struck the area.
 Perhaps most uniquely, it features a Caribbean reef with a walk-through tunnel.
 After the Gulf of Mexico oil spill, the aquarium helped coordinate animal rescue for Louisiana's coast.
 A 400,000-gallon tank is home to sharks and tarpon.
 As for education, kids can touch sea creatures and explore the Animal Grossology exhibit.

 In 2005, the Shedd Aquarium's director received an award for his devotion to conservation and education in zoos and aquariums.
 This is one of the largest indoor aquariums in the world.
 It houses more than 5 million gallons of water for over 25,000 fish and animals.
 It hosts a three-level Oceanarium with an aquatic show that stars dolphins and beluga whales.
 Kids can suit up as penguins in the Polar Play Zone and even ride in a kid-size submarine.

 5. Aquarium of the Pacific (Long Beach, California)

-There are several hands-on and interactive exhibits at the Aquarium of the Pacific.
-Get up close and personal with the ocean's predators in the Shark Lagoon.
-You can touch horseshoe crabs, visit tide pool animals and feel the skin of a bonnethead shark.
+There are several hands-on and interactive exhibits at the Aquarium of the Pacific, or you can get up close and personal with the ocean's predators in the Shark Lagoon.
+You can touch horseshoe crabs, visit tide pool animals and feel the skin of a bonnet head shark.
 You can even hand-feed lorikeet birds and see Magellanic penguins.
 The aquarium hosts more than 50 exhibits with about 11,000 animals from the Pacific Ocean.